bloominstituteoftechnology/ios-guided-project-alert-controllers-pickers-timers/README.md

 1. Demo the countdown app

-2. Design the UI using stack view with spacing (8 spacing)
+2. Design the UI using stack view with spacing (8 spacing and fill)

 		[UIPickerView]
 		[UILabel: 00:00:00.00]